Menu

 As mentioned above, all methods of laser hair removal involve dramatically reducing the size of unwanted hairs.
 As a result, the hair in fact is not permanently removed, but is significantly reduced in size to become so small that the hairs cannot be seen.
 The laser hair reduction is permanent, but in some cases, certain hairs may increase in size and regrow after a year or two.
 However, the regrown hairs are usually finer and more sparse than before.
 Patients may sometimes require “touch-up” sessions to remove regrown hairs.

 We are able to perform laser hair removal on virtually any skin tone; however, our Alexandrite laser is not suitable for darker skin, as it can cause burning and pigment changes.
 Darker skin is better suited for the long pulse Nd:YAG laser (1064nm wavelength), which does not run the risk of damaging skin pigment.
+The Candela Gentle Max Pro is one of the most advanced laser hair removal devices and has both the Alexandrite and long pulse Nd:YAG wavelengths so is able to treat all skin types safely and effectively.

 When performed by well trained staff under the supervision of a trained Consultant Dermatologist, laser hair removal is considered safe.
-It is important to choose the correct type of laser according to your skin colour and to use long pulse NdYag for darker skin.
+It is important to choose the correct type of laser according to your skin colour and to use long pulse Nd:YAG for darker skin.
 It is important not to laser when there is a tan, and we make a point of avoiding lasering over moles.
 Laser hair removal has been available for at least 30 years and when done correctly and safely there have been no significant long term health issues reported.

 While it is currently unknown, (although unlikely) whether laser hair removal causes any harm during pregnancy, we advise pregnant patients to wait to seek laser hair removal until after they have given birth.
-If you are pregnant and interested in this procedure, we recommend you exercise caution and check with your GP or obstetrician beforehand.

 You may have come across kits or devices for at-home laser hair removal.
-Although some claim these treatments work to a certain extent, they are usually much weaker than those used in medical clinics and we strongly advise that you put your laser hair removal procedure in the hands of an experienced Consultant Dermatologist.
+Although some claim these treatments work to a certain extent, they are usually much weaker than those used in medical clinics and we strongly advise that you put your laser hair removal procedure in the hands of an experienced Consultant Dermatologist-led team.
 Undergoing professional laser hair removal greatly increases your chances of a safe, successful process with optimal results.